natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 	* HittableSimple
 		* TopCollider
 		* EdgeDetector
-2. For the Edge, add two components:
+2. For the EdgeDetector, add four components:
+	* SpriteRenderer, with `tile_questionblock_0` as its Sprite
+	* Rigidbody2D: with `Mass=0.0001`, zero Linear and Angular Drag
-	* BoxCollider2D
+	* EdgeCollider2D
-	* Rigidbody2D
+	*